 Circular hair loss is a form of hair loss which is mainly young men concerns.
 Every man who is affected knows how stressful the bald, round spots in his hair can be.
 But, don't worry, we will explain where this type of hair loss comes from, what causes it and what can be done about it.

 Not only Womenas well Men attach great importance to their hair and regularly try out new styles.
 So it is all the worse if your hair falls out.
 One form of hair loss is circular hair loss.
 The most common form of hair loss is Hair disease in men between the ages of 20 and 40.
-The sooner this happens, the loss of hair becomes a great burden, especially for younger men.
+The earlier this happens, the greater the loss of Hair especially in younger men.

 What is circular hair loss?

 The cause of circular hair loss (Alopecia areata) has not yet been clarified exactly.
 Experts assume that a disturbance of the body's own defence system is responsible for its development.
 It is suspected that the sudden onset of the disease causes the body's defence cells to attack the body's own hair and trigger an inflammation.
 This then results in a standstill of hair growth and finally in hair loss.
 How exactly this autoimmune reaction occurs is not yet known.

 The special thing about circular hair loss is that it occurs only partially - in oval areas that are separated from the rest of the hair.
 In the hair, rarely in the beard, face or body hair, individual, round, hairless patches usually form relatively quickly or in batches.
 At the edge of the hairless patches there are usually short, broken hairs, so-called "exclamation mark", "comma" or "bulb" hairs.
 They are thinner towards the pore on the skin.

 What does Alopecia areata - circular hair loss - mean?
 What are the causes? therapy?